Frequently Asked Questions

 What do I wear for a physical therapy treatment?

 Wear comfortable clothes to move around in while being evaluated or treated.
 If you are being treated for a below the waist injury, we prefer shorts or pants that can be moved up to the mid thigh region.
 If you are being treated for a shoulder or neck injury, we prefer a tank top or a sports bra.
 Runners should bring their running shoes.
+If you need an erg assessment, please wear a unisuit or spandex.

 How long is the treatment?